Hanukkah

 Find resources in different languages about the Festival of Lights, when we celebrate the miracle of the oil and the rededication of the Temple, as well as the triumph of light over darkness.

-The main mitzvah of Hanukkah, which in 2024 begins on the evening of Wednesday, December 25, and continues until Thursday, January 2nd, is lighting the menorah at home and in the synagogue.
-Click here to view Explore Judaism's infographic on how to light Hanukkah candles.
+The main mitzvah of Hanukkah, which in 2025 begins on the evening of Sunday, December 14, is lighting the menorah at home and in the synagogue.
+Click here to download your copy of our multilanguage Hanukkah Lights & Blessings guide, which includes a manual on the Hanukkah candle lighting, blessings in Hebrew with transliteration and translations, and songs that follow candle lighting.

 "Although some refer to Hanukkah and Purim as minor festivals because the laws regarding the prohibition of labor on festivals do not apply, both are significant in their own right and both have won a special place in the hearts of the Jewish people. (...)